aryandeore2004/Spotify-front-clone/README.md

 # Spotify-front-clone
-Languege Used :- HTML ,CSS .
+Languege Used :- CSS .